ajrcarey/pdfium-render/README.md

 field values.
 Widget annotations can be iterated over to retrieve individual form fields, or a map of all form field names and values in a document can be quickly retrieved via the new `PdfForm::field_values()` function. `examples/form_fields.rs` demonstrates the new functionality.

-Version 0.7.33 adds the `PdfPage::transform()`, `PdfPage::transform_with_clip()`, and
-`PdfPage::set_matrix_with_clip()` functions, allowing the page objects on a page to be transformed in a single operation, and adds transformation functions to `PdfMatrix`, making it easy to "queue up" a set of transformations that can be applied to any transformable object via the object's `set_matrix()` function. `examples/matrix.rs` demonstrates the new functionality.

 ## Binding to Pdfium